Working to address health hazards from contaminated land

 Contaminated land is defined by the Ministry for the Environment as sites at which hazardous substances occur at concentrations above background levels and where assessment indicates it poses, or is likely to pose, an immediate or long-term risk to human health or the environment.

 Land can become contaminated through the manufacture, use, storage and disposal of hazardous substances and while contamination is usually associated with industrial activities, the use of hazardous substances in agriculture can also cause contamination, as can residential activities and buildings.

 People can become exposed to contaminants in soil through:

 - eating produce grown on contaminated land and

 - exposure by inhalation if a contaminant is volatile or dust is present.

 The health risk associated with contaminated soil will depend on the type of hazardous substance, the exposure route and the length of time a person is exposed.

-Community and Public Health works collaboratively with territorial local authorities and other agencies to ensure the public health effects of contaminated land are identified and risk assessed, so that the hazards can be isolated, decreased or remedied.
+Community and Public Health works collaboratively with local councils and other agencies to ensure the public health effects of contaminated land are identified and risk assessed, so that the hazards can be isolated, decreased or remedied.

-Community and Public Health provides public health support to Environment Canterbury in matters related to the National Environmental Standard (NES) for managing soil contaminants.
+Community and Public Health provides health support to regional and local councils relating to issues under the National Environmental Standard (NES) for soil contaminants.